darshDM/-Buffer/README.md

 ### Tech and Tools

-HTTP is used to perform initial fetch of data and Authentication/ Websockets are used for Chat and Notification/
+HTTP is used to perform initial fetch of data and Authentication \
+Websockets are used for Chat and Notification \
-For Backend operation Django Rest Framework is used along with django-channels for async tasks/ For Frontend ReactJS is used/
+For Backend operation Django Rest Framework is used along with django-channels for async tasks \
+For Frontend ReactJS is used \
-PostgreSQl is used as Database (might migrate to mongoDB or any NoSql)/ Redis is used as channel Layer (In-memory database)/
+PostgreSQl is used as Database (might migrate to mongoDB or any NoSql) \
+Redis is used as channel Layer (In-memory database) \

 ### Features to-do List